shafr/shafr.github.io/_audio_books/harry_bosh/008-city-of-bones.md

 Bosch is back researching million year old case.

-Not packed with action and tension, just barelly moving on.
+Not packed with action and tension, just barely moving on.

 Not the best time spender, but it can be worse still.